 By Ian Michler

 The village heads or chiefs (kgosi) are responsible for looking after the affairs of the community.
 The kgotla, or traditional meeting place, is the most significant spot within any village.
-Recognised by all as a place of respect, it is always to be found in the middle of the village or under the largest tree.Left: Cellular phone beacon.
+Recognised by all as a place of respect, it is always to be found in the middle of the village or under the largest tree.

+Cellular phone beacon.
 Nata This is where all social, judicial and political affairs of the community are discussed and dealt with.
 Today, while most of the homesteads in the rural villages are built using modern fabricated materials of some sort, the kgotla and cattle posts remain integral to the stability of these communities.
 Maize porridge (papa, to the locals) and boiled fish are the staple foods in and around the Okavango Delta.

 Cattle, and to a lesser extent goats and sheep, have always played an important social and economic role within Batswana society.
 Animal husbandry was central to the survival and success of most groups, other than the Basarwa and Bayei.
 Cattle in particular are kept, not only for food and clothing, but also as a measure of wealth.

 The larger their herd's size the greater the influence an individual or family has within the community.
 Cattle are also traditionally used as the primary means of exchange.
 Disputes and punishments handed down by the kgotla were settled with payments of cattle, and men paying their bogadi (bride price) would deliver cattle to the woman's family.
 Cattle still retain a prominent place in rural Botswana, and for many the herd remains the preferred store of wealth.

 The occurrence of totems is common throughout Africa, and indeed the world.
 While some groups have non-animal totems, most within Botswana have animals as their group or community totem.
 The totem serves as a symbolic representation of a strong association with a specific animal, and with the natural world in general.